Does The Antichrist Rule the Entire World?

 Daniel 9:26 teaches that there will be war "until the end" (the Second Coming of Christ).
 There could not be war until the end if the Antichrist was ruling over every single nation.
 It is possible that this verse may only indicate that there will be war against Israel until the end.
 Although this is possible, remember the “rumors from the north and east”.
 A king with absolute, universal authority is not at war.
 The presence of wars establishes the fact that the Antichrist does not control every nation, but that there are resisting governments.

-Revelation 17:15-18 states that it is the ten kings that are with Antichrist who hate and destroy Babylon with fire.
-Apparently it is the beast regime carrying out God’s purposes that destroys Babylon.
-It may be that Babylon does not follow in lock-step with the Antichrist, but is a hindrance.
-(The destruction of America will happen sometime close to the end of the tribulation.)
+Revelation 17:15-18 states that it is the ten kings that are with Antichrist who hate and destroy Babylon (America) with fire.
+It is the Antichrist regime carrying out God’s purposes that destroys Babylon.

 The Whole Earth